4.4 Nutrition, Hydration & Elimination

 - A standard adult fluid goal is about 1,500-2,000 mL/day; intake and output (I&O) is measured and recorded in milliliters (1 ounce = 30 mL)

-- Early dehydration signs include dark concentrated urine, dry mouth and skin, and confusion — report them promptly
+- Early dehydration signs include dark, concentrated, strong-smelling urine, dry mouth and skin that 'tents,' and new confusion — report them promptly

-- Keep a urinary drainage bag below the level of the bladder at all times and never let it touch the floor, to prevent infection
+- Keep a urinary drainage bag below the level of the bladder at all times and never let it touch the floor; clean at least 4 inches of catheter from the meatus outward in one direction

-- Collect a clean-catch (midstream) urine specimen after perineal cleansing, and never touch the inside of the specimen container
+- Collect a clean-catch (midstream) urine specimen after perineal cleansing, label the container before collecting, and never touch the inside of the container

 Feeding and Aspiration Precautions

-Aspiration is food or fluid entering the airway instead of the stomach; it can cause choking or pneumonia.
-To prevent it:
+Aspiration is food or fluid entering the airway instead of the stomach; it can cause choking or aspiration pneumonia, a major cause of death in long-term care.
+To prevent it during feeding:

-- Position the resident upright at 90° (high-Fowler's) before feeding.
+- Position the resident upright at 90° (high-Fowler's) before feeding, never lying down.

-- Offer small bites and allow time to chew and swallow; alternate solids and liquids.
+- Offer small bites, allow time to chew and swallow, and alternate solids and liquids.

 - Check that the mouth is empty before the next bite.